 Article III – Election and Term of Service

 Each officer of the Board will be elected by a simple majority of votes cast.
 Each elected officer will be required to attend the annual COUNCIL conference and the official Board meetings during the term of service unless excused by the President.

 A President-elect will be elected annually and serve a sequential two year term: initial year a president-elect and one year as president.
-The president-elect shall be elected each year.

 The Treasurer and Director of Member Services will be elected on even years; Secretary and Events Coordinator on odd years.
 All elected will serve a two (2) year term.